-- Ensure your research activities are permitted as described in the table below.
-Pay special attention to the approval/notification requirements for the Phase of research you plan to initiate. - Consult the Checklist (pages 3 5) and ensure your lab and activities can meet all requirements.
-2. - 3.
-Ensure that all students and research personnel are trained and familiar with special precautions and lab procedures. - Ensure all subjects sign and receive a copy of the informational handout, "Special COVID-19 Information for Research Participants" (pages 6 9).
+- 1. Ensure your research activities are permitted as described in the table below.
+Pay special attention to the approval/notification requirements for the Phase of research you plan to initiate. - 2.
+Consult the Checklist (pages 3 5) and ensure your lab and activities can meet all requirements as applicable. - 3.
+Ensure that all students and research personnel are trained and familiar with special precautions and lab procedures. - 4.
+Ensure all subjects sign and receive a copy of the informational handout, "Special COVID-19 Information for Research Participants" (pages 6 9).

 Risk Category HSR Person-to-Person Study Activities Allowed Status Notifications and Approval Additional HSR COVID-19 Requirements Unrestricted - (No Risk) Studies conducted via phone, virtual, electronic, or online methods Analysis of data collected prior to pause of an active study Secondary use of data (retrospective) Example Activities: Online surveys, virtual interviews Permitted / Unrestricted IRB approval needed only if protocol requires modifications to conduct research under COVID-19 restrictions.
-N/A Phase 1 - (Low Risk) In-person interaction, observational or interventional activities, and procedures that can maintain social distancing and avoid all direct physical contact, either on UTA campus, or at an IRB-approved offsite/off-campus setting Activities or procedures must be completed in a single brief visit (maximum of 2 hours total) Subject population is limited to healthy adults age 18 - 65, and not at higher risk for severe illness from COVID-19 No procedures or activities involving direct physical contact with participant (including to instrument them for a test) is allowed at this level.
-Permitted as of June 15, 2020 Notification of plans to initiate must be provided to (1) your Associate Dean of Research (or Dean in absence of ADR) for college-level/resource considerations and (2) to the IRB via email for tracking purposes.
-IRB approval is required for new projects and for existing protocols that will require modifications to be conducted under COVID-19 restrictions.
-For off-site/off-campus settings, approval of the site/location is required.
-Include confirmation of site's approval in email to IRB.
-Social distancing Face coverings (EH&amp;S Request Form) Hand hygiene and respiratory etiquette Research team and participant screening including temperature checks (see Checklist) Increased disinfecting procedures Contact tracing (see Checklist) Use of handout "Special COVID-19 Information for Research Participants" Contingency plans Off-site activities must apply these standards at a minimum, plus comply with state and institutional policies of the site/location Phase 2 - (Moderate Risk) In-person interaction, interventional activities and procedures that may involve close interaction or direct physical contact but can be performed while wearing face coverings, eye protection, and gloves Example Activities/Procedures: Blood or urine collection, blood pressure measuring, imaging, touching subject to apply instruments or take measurements Permitted as of October 7, 2020 IRB Initiation of new projects under Phase 2 requires submission of a protocol for IRB approval.
+N/A Phase 1 - (Low Risk) In-person interaction, observation or interventional activities that do not involve close interaction or direct physical contact May take place on UTA campus, or at an IRB-approved off-site/off-campus setting Activities or procedures must be completed in a single brief visit (maximum of 2 hours total) Subject population is limited to healthy adults age 18 - 65, and not at higher risk for severe illness from COVID-19 No procedures/activities involving direct physical contact with participant (including to instrument them for a test) is allowed at this level.
+Permitted as of June 15, 2020 As of June 10, 2021, special safety precautions/procedures for Phase 1 are optional and no longer required.
+IRB If you intend to continue utilizing face coverings, this procedure must be approved by the IRB in your protocol (existing studies must submit a modification to add it to the protocol).
+The safety precautions listed below are encouraged, but not required: Social distancing1 Face coverings4 (EH&S Request Form) Hand hygiene and respiratory etiquette Research team and participant screening including temperature checks (see Checklist) Increased disinfecting procedures3 Contact tracing (see Checklist) Use of handout "Special COVID-19 Information for Research Participants" Contingency plans Phase 2 - (Moderate Risk) In-person interaction, interventional activities and procedures that may involve close interaction or direct physical contact but can be performed while wearing face coverings, eye protection, and gloves Example Activities/Procedures: Blood or urine collection, blood pressure measuring, imaging, touching subject to apply instruments or take measurements Permitted as of October 7, 2020 IRB Initiation of new projects under Phase 2 requires submission of a protocol for IRB approval.
 For existing protocols, a modification submission is required.
-COVID-19 HSR Task Force Requests will also be evaluated by the Social distancing1 to the extent possible Face coverings4 (EH&S Request Form), eye protection, and gloves Hand hygiene and respiratory etiquette Research team and participant screening including temperature checks (see Checklist) Increased disinfecting procedures3 Contact tracing (see Checklist) Use of handout "Special COVID-19 Information for Research Participants"
+Pls must submit the "Request to Conduct HSR During COVID-19" form as an attachment to their new IRB protocol submission or protocol modification request.
+Off-Site Locations For off-site/off-campus settings, approval of the site/location is required.
+Include Social distancing1 to the extent possible Face coverings4 (EH&S Request Form), eye protection, and gloves Hand hygiene and respiratory etiquette Research team and participant screening including temperature checks (see Checklist) Increased disinfecting procedures3 Contact tracing (see Checklist) Use of handout "Special COVID-19 Information for Research Participants" Contingency plans Off-Site Activities: